samihaija/tf-fsvd/README.md

 #### Baselines

-You can run the Watch Your Step baseline as:
+ * You can run the Watch Your Step baseline as:

         bash experiments/baselines/run_wys.sh

    which runs only once for every link prediction dataset.
 Watch Your Step spends some time computing the transition matrix    powers (T^2, .., T^5).

+ * You can run NetMF baselines (both approximate and exact) as:

+       bash experiments/baselines/run_netmf.sh

+ * You can run node2vec baseline as:

+       experiments/baselines/run_n2v.sh

 ### Classification Experiments over Planetoid Citation datasets